codiga/doc.codiga.io/docs/code-analysis/metrics.md

 ---
 id: metrics
-title: Codiga List of Code Quality Metrics
+title: List of Code Quality Metrics
-sidebar_label: List of Code Quality Metrics
+sidebar_label: List of Metrics
 description: Code Quality Metrics from Codiga to evaluate your Technical Debt on all code hosting platform.
 Available for GitHub, GitLab and Bitbucket.
 keywords:
   [